-- You're not paid any other compensation or benefits in addition to the hourly pay rate.
+- You can't be paid any other compensation or benefits in addition to the hourly pay rate.

 - You will not accrue service credit or any additional retirement rights or benefits.

-Independent Contractor, Consultant, Contract Employment, or Third-Party Employers
+Independent Contractor, Consultant, or Employee of a Third-Party Employer

-If you're considering employment with a CalPERS employer as an independent contractor, consultant, contract employee, or employee of a third-party employer; your employment will still be subject to the retired annuitant requirements if the employment requires an employer-employee relationship.
-Contact us before you begin employment.
+Employment with a CalPERS employer as an independent contractor, consultant, contract employee, or employee of a third-party employer will still be subject to the retired annuitant requirements if the employment constitutes a common law employer-employee relationship.